jjsch-dev/filament_dryer_rp2040/README.md

 ----
 The configuration menu maintains a simplified operation from the time when the Arduino Nano was used, which has little RAM and FLASH memory, this is not the case with the Berry.

-When the equipment is in information mode it uses three data lines.
+When the device is in information mode, it displays three lines of data.

 ![alt text](images/display_info.png)